-First example

-For the most likely value of natural mortality, M = 0.05, the risk to the area 3B orange roughy stock was strongly dependent on the rate of TAC reduction (Fig. 3).
-The dependence on natural mortality was, however, not so great (Fig. 4), especially at the proposed reduction rate of 5000 t/year.
+First example.
+For the most likely value of natural mortality of M = 0.05, the risk to the area 3B orange roughy stock was strongly dependent on the rate of TAC reduction (Fig. 3).
+The dependence on natural mortality was, however, not so great (Fig. 4), especially at the proposed reduction rate of 5,000 tons/year.
 Further, this dependence was not linear.
-For example, for the 5000 t/year strategy the risk was lowest for M = 0.05, being greater for both lower (0.025) and higher (0.075, 0.1) values of M (Fig. 4).
+For example, for the 5,000 tons/year strategy the risk was lowest for M = 0.05 and greater for both lower (0.025) and higher (0.075, 0.1) values of M (Fig. 4).

 Second example.

-As might be expected, the risk associated with constant catch (or constant mortality) fishing rises sharply with increasing catch (or mortality) and is strongly dependent on the assumed level of recruitment variability (Figs. 5 & 6).
+As might be expected, the risk associated with constant catch (or constant mortality) fishing rises sharply with increasing catch (or mortality) and is strongly dependent on the assumed level of recruitment variability (Fig. 5 and 6).
 The constant catch and constant mortality rules are both much more conservative for orange roughy than for hoki.
-When compared with the threshold adopted by Beddington and Cooke (1983) (i.e., a probability of 10% that biomass < 20% $B_0$ at some point over 20 years) both rules appear too liberal for hoki; for orange roughy the constant catch rule seems conservative, and the constant mortality rule slightly liberal (Fig. 7).

-According to our first measure of risk the constant catch rule is more conservative than the constant mortality rule for both species.
-However, the alternative measure of risk (percentage of time biomass < 20% $B_0$ ) suggests this is only true for orange roughy (Fig. 7).
+When compared with the threshold adopted by Beddington and Cooke (1983) (i.e. a 10% probability that biomass <20% of B0 at some point over 20 years), both rules appear too liberal for hoki while for orange roughy the constant catch rule seems conservative, and the constant mortality rule slightly liberal (Fig. 7).
+According to the first measure of risk the constant catch rule is more conservative than the constant mortality rule for both species.
+However, the alternative measure of risk (percentage of time biomass <20% of B0) suggests this is only true for orange roughy.